Get an Extra 5% OFF on Prepaid Orders

 • Helps manage muscle and joint pain effectively

-• Ideal for treating pain, spasms, and stiffness
+• It is perfect in aiding pain, spasms, and stiffness

-With a quality ultrasound therapy machine, you can treat issues like muscle inflammation or ligament strain at home, saving time and money on physiotherapy sessions.
+A quality ultrasound in a physiotherapy machine even allows you to treat such problems as muscle inflammation or ligament strain at home and save time and money on physiotherapy sessions.

 Advantages of Ultrasound Therapy

-• Quick Treatment Time: Each session takes 10–15 minutes and can be repeated daily.
+• Fast Healing Time: A single session lasts 10-15 minutes and can be repeated day after day.

 Applications of Ultrasound Therapy

-• Tendonitis and Bursitis: Reducing inflammation and pain in tendons and bursae.
+• Tendonitis and Bursitis: Decreasing inflammation and pain in the tendons and bursae.

-• Muscle Strains and Ligament Sprains: Promoting tissue healing and reducing pain and swelling.
+• Muscle Strains and Ligament Sprains: To support tissue healing and minimize pain and swelling.

-• Scar Tissue and Adhesions: Breaking down fibrous tissue to improve mobility and reduce pain.
+• Scar Tissue and Adhesions: Dissolving of fibrous tissue to enhance mobility and decrease pain.

-• Plantar Fasciitis: Reducing pain and inflammation in the plantar fascia.
+• Plantar Fasciitis: Decreasing pain and inflammation of the plantar fascia.

-• Back and Neck Pain: Relieving muscle spasms and improving tissue flexibility.
+• Back and Neck Pain: Back and neck pain can be alleviated by relieving muscle spasms and enhancing tissue flexibility.

 Precautions and Best Practices

-• Don't use it on open wounds or infected areas.
+• Do not apply on open wounds or on infections.

-• Move the probe continuously in circular or linear motion.
+• Move the probe in circular or linear motion.

-• Don't use it near metal implants or pacemakers.
+• Do not apply it close to metallic implants or pacemakers.

-Understanding what is ultrasound in physiotherapy also includes knowing how to use it responsibly and effectively.
+Knowledge of what ultrasound in physiotherapy is would also involve knowledge on how to responsibly and effectively use it.

 Who Should Use Ultrasound Therapy?